 Before we proceed to decide which method suits the best in terms of multifamily accounting, let us understand what these actually mean!

 In this type of accounting, inflows and outflows are recorded in the accounting books as and when cash is received and paid out respectively.
+The entries in this method of accounting only include transactions completed with cash.

 In the accrual system, incomes and expenses are recorded as and when they arise i.e. when they accrue and not when there is real cash flow.
+Meaning the transactions in accrual accounting are recorded when the sale [revenue] or purchase [expense] takes place instead of recording it when the debt is resolved.

 Best Accounting Method for Multifamily Property Investors and Managers